 In this series, we explore real-life examples that our lawyers have encountered where failing to seek solicitor advice has caused clients all manner of problems.
 Along the way there are useful ‘takeaways’ to help you avoid making the same mistakes.

 Gaby Hardwicke’s commercial contracts lawyers handle all manner of business agreements.
-And unfortunately, we regularly encounter poorly-drafted contracts or cases where businesses have tried to cut costs by using documents downloaded from the internet that are unsuitable for them or their particular circumstances.
+Unfortunately, we regularly encounter poorly drafted contracts or cases where businesses have tried to cut costs by using documents downloaded from the internet that are unsuitable for them or their particular circumstances.

-Below, Associate Solicitor Gemma Ritchie (pictured) has highlighted two recent examples our team has seen.
+Below, Senior Associate Solicitor Gemma Ritchie (pictured) has highlighted two recent examples our team has seen.

 Borrowed t&cs not fit for purpose